yangshun/tech-interview-handbook/algorithms/README.md

 - To determine if two strings have common characters, perform `&` on the two bitmasks and if the result is non-zero, the two strings do have common characters: `mask_a & mask_b > 0`.

-#### Anagram
+### Anagram

 - An anagram is direct word switch or word play, the result of rearranging the letters of a word or phrase to produce a new word or phrase, using all the original letters exactly once.
 In interviews, usually we are only bothered with words without spaces in them.
-- Determine if two strings are anagrams:
+- To determine if two strings are anagrams, there are a few plausible approaches.
   - Sorting both strings should produce the same resulting string.
+This takes O(nlgn) time and O(lgn) space.
   - If we map each character to a prime number and we multiply each mapped number together, anagrams should have the same multiple (prime factor decomposition).
+This takes O(n) time and O(1) space.
   - Frequency counting of characters will help to determine if two strings are anagrams.
+This also takes O(n) time and O(1) space.

-#### Palindrome
+### Palindrome

 - A palindrome is a word, phrase, number, or other sequence of characters which reads the same backward as forward, such as madam or racecar.
 - Ways to determine if a string is a palindrome: